sefinek24/Sefinek-Blocklist-Collection/tutorials/How to install Unbound for Pi-hole.md

 pihole -d
 ```

-This command will generate a debug log.
+This command generates a debug log.
 Look for the following line in the log:
 ```yaml
 [✓] DNS service is running
 ```
 If you see this line, Pi-hole is using Unbound as the DNS resolver.

 ### 🎉 Congratulations!
 You have successfully installed Unbound for Pi-hole.